 SEE FEE SCHEDULE

-- State law prohibits the renewal of a license if a licensee has defaulted on a student loan guaranteed by the Texas Guaranteed Student Loan Corporation (TG) unless the licensee has entered into a repayment agreement with TG.
+- State law prohibits the renewal of a license if a license holder has defaulted on a student loan guaranteed by the Texas Guaranteed Student Loan Corporation (TG) unless the license holder has entered into a repayment agreement with TG.
 YOU SHOULD CONTACT TG BEFORE FILING THIS APPLICATION if you have defaulted on a student loan.
 An application or renewal may be rejected if this agency has received information from TG that the applicant has defaulted on a student loan.

 P.O.
 Box 83100